- Throughout the growth cycle of a business, it is likely that owners will want to change their business structure at one point or another.

 Active assets are essentially those which are used or held ready for use, in the course of carrying on a business (such as buildings, plant and machinery).

 Small businesses qualify for the new provisions if they have an estimated turnover of less than $10million for the current year, or if their turnover for the previous year was less than $10 million.
-Affiliates, connected entities and partnerships of qualifying small businesses are also eligible for the rollover.
+Affiliates, connected entities and partnerships of qualifying the small type of businesses are also eligible for the rollover.

 The relief applies where small business taxpayers transfer an active asset of their business to another small business entity as part of a genuine business restructure, as opposed to an artificial or inappropriately tax-driven scheme.